Terence Strange

-Terence Victor Strange (born 28 December 1932 in Oxford) is a former English cricketer.
+Terence Victor Strange (28 December 1932 – 8 September 2022) was an English cricketer.
 He was a right-handed batsman and right-arm fast bowler who played for Oxfordshire.
+He was born in Oxford.

 A right-arm fast bowler and tail-end right-handed batsman, Strange made his Minor Counties Championship debut for Oxfordshire during the 1953 season, and played 41 matches over 18 seasons.
 He made a single List A appearance, in 1970, his final season with the team.
 From the tail-end, he scored 2 not out with the bat, and took figures of 0-21 from 9 overs with the ball.

+Strange died on 8 September, at the age of 89.